 Our Frequently Asked Questions are listed below.
-If you still need help after reading a relevant question, get in touch with BetterPoints by emailing email@example.com
+If you still need help after reading a relevant question, please do get in touch with BetterPoints via the in-app Help section.

 - Can I refer my friends and earn a BetterPoints bonus?

 - Where do my points go?

 - Who is behind BetterPoints and why are you giving them out?

 - Why do people in different areas have different rewards?

 - Why is there an age restriction of 14 for using the BetterPoints app?